 Back to hope.
 During my six years as a caregiver, it seemed to be dangling out in front of me, always a step out of reach.
 However, I never gave up.
 I can only tell you that God had a plan at work, and He was gracious enough to let me join in.
 For a Christian, it is somewhat easier to understand that hope exists because you derive your entire being and your center of life from His strength.
 Without God, you can survive, but hope will be elusive.
 During my journey as a caregiver, God continued to reveal Jeremiah 29:11 to me.

 For I know the plans I have for you, declares the Lord, plans for welfare and not for evil,

 Reading this verse, I knew that God was telling me I had hope.
 If you are a caregiver reading this please know you can and will survive.
 At this very moment it may not feel like it, but you will survive.
 In fact, with the right perspective you can not only survive but also learn to embrace your current situation as a blessing in disguise.
 The knowledge you gain and struggles you face will strengthen you.
 They will enable you to empathize with others during their struggles.
 It is during these times when we barely think we will survive, that hope is one of God’s most beautiful gifts.

 A note from the author, Kim Bohannon:

 In 2016 I lost my husband to Multiple System Atrophy.
-Now as a volunteer with IoH, I want to pay forward the love given to our family to other families.
+Now as a Board Member with IoH, I want to pay forward the love given to our family to other families.
 Throughout my journey and struggles as a caregiver, writing has been my escape.
 Committing feelings to words has helped me share with others the reality of life with a disabled spouse, the challenge of working a full-time job, 24-hour caregiving, raising teenagers, and hopefully giving at least one caregiver permission to feel normal.
 The love and kindness we received from our IoH family during that initial retreat continues to this day.